shravanshetty1/blawgd/docs/ARCHITECTURE.md

  6. Recommendations are not provided by the network (will be provided by "providers")
  7. Login mechanism may be drastically different than traditional login mechanisms.
- 8. Reads are free but any action that requires writes such as creating a new post or liking an existing posts require some token to be paid as transaction fees.
+ 8. Reads are free but any action that requires writes such as creating a new post or liking an existing posts require some coins to be paid as transaction fees.
 The transaction fee will vary based on the traffic of the network.

 ### The network